Green-Software-Foundation/if-plugins/src/lib/sci-m/README.md

 - `reserved-resources`: the number of resources reserved for use by the software
 - `total-resources`: the total number of resources available

-### Observations
+### Inputs

-- `timestamp`: a timestamp for the observation
+- `timestamp`: a timestamp for the input
-- `duration`: the amount of time, in seconds, that the observation covers.
+- `duration`: the amount of time, in seconds, that the input covers.

 ## Returns